keijiro/SkinnedVertexModifier/README.md

 How to reconstruct neighbor vertices
 ------------------------------------

-If a mesh is completely rigid (not skinned), we can simply store positions of neighbor vertices as 3D texture coodinates.
-This approach is not enough for skinned meshes because neighbor vertices will be moved from original positions by a skin deformation.
+If a mesh is completely rigid (not skinned), we can simply store the positions of the neighbor vertices as 3D texture coodinates.
+This approach is not enough for skinned meshes because the neighbor vertices will be moved from the original positions by a skin deformation.

-Instead of directly storing vertex positions, we transform them from model space into tangent space and store them into texture coordinate attributes.
-In a vertex modifier, we transform them back from tangent space (which is deformed by skinning) to model space.
-Although this doesn't reflect accurate defromation because of skewness of skinning, we can get a fairly good approximation of them.
+Instead of directly storing the vertex positions, we transform them from the model space into the tangent space and store them into the texture coordinate attributes.
+In a vertex modifier, we transform them back from the tangent space (which is deformed by skinning) to the model space.
+Although this doesn't reflect accurate deformations because of skewness of skinning, we can get a fairly good approximation of them.

 In this example, we use a further simplification; Assuming that a given skinned mesh is flat shaded and all vertices are separated (not shared between triangles).
-Under this simplification, we can assume that the neighbor vertices are laying on its tangent plane, and thus we can ignore the normal axis component.
+Under this assumption, it's clear that all the neighbor vertices are laying on its tangent plane, and thus we can ignore the normal axis component (it will be always zero).

 We use [an editor script][EditorScript] that converts a mesh in build time.
 It encodes centroids into UV2 and neighbor vertices into UV3.